As his trans daughter struggles, a father pushes past his prejudice. 'It was like a wake-up'

 The gender-neutral bathroom was far from her classes and often had long lines, the suit says.
 She, as a freshman, was missing class, and teachers were lecturing her.
 So she used the girls' restroom.
 Verbal reprimands were followed by a one day in-school suspension and then a two-day, out-of-school suspension, the suit says.

-''Your policy is dumb,'' Farr recalled telling the school, which argued in its response to his lawsuit that his daughter was eating lunch in the girls' restroom and had unclean hands.
+''Your policy is dumb,'' Farr recalled telling the school, which argued in its response to his lawsuit that his daughter was eating lunch in the girls' restroom.

-His daughter started using the boys' restroom.
-The suit said it was because she feared more discipline, but the district argued in its written response that she was ''intentionally engaging in disruptive behavior in numerous bathrooms, perhaps to invite discipline.''
-It didn't elaborate on what it meant by disruptive behavior.

 Beyond angry now, Farr called not just the school but the ACLU.
 The district acknowledged the incident, saying a student made a ''highly inappropriate'' comment about rape and was disciplined.
 By now, Farr's daughter was afraid to go to school.